michelesr/thesis/src/mvaa.md

     $ docker run --rm -it image_id /bin/bash

-Image name or hash can be used as id.
+Image name or hash can be used as ID.
 The `-i` stands for `--interactive`, and the `-t` is used to allocate a virtual terminal device for the shell.
 The `--rm` option is used to destroy the container after the exit of the shell.
 The destruction can be safely performed because once a container is started (for